 Former ACA student Tara Norris, who participated in the England Woman’s U-19 pace bowling camp in South Africa just before this tour, said

 “I learnt to make the most of every opportunity and to be pushed outside my comfort zone as great things happened when I did this.”

 In February 2019 the ACA’s third tour saw the students playing and experience life in Sri Lanka.

-The Academy is now in its fifth year and over 50 students have experienced the programme.
-Graduates have progressed onto specialist sports degrees at universities such as Loughborough and Southampton Solent, played club cricket on contract in Australia and played representative and university first team cricket in the UK.
+Since opening over 100 students have experienced the programme, with graduates progressing onto specialist sports degrees at universities such as Loughborough and Southampton Solent; playing club cricket on contract in Australia and representative and university first team cricket in the UK.
 Tara Norris now plays for Sussex Seniors, is part of the England Academy programme and is Assistant Coach of Sussex Under 12 girls.
 In 2018 Liam O’Brien represented England in the Vitality IT20 Physical Disability Tri-Series campaign, scoring 60 and taking 2-31 with the ball on debut v.
 Pakistan and in 2019 Will Sheffield has signed professionally with Sussex and another former student, Jordan Shaw, made his debut in a friendly v.
 Hampshire.